 Audiophile Listening On The Panasonic DB-UB820 Blu-ray Player…

-The first song that I used to audition this player was “2+2=5” from Radiohead’s 2003 release Hail to the Thief (CD resolution).
+The first song that I used to audition this player was “2+2=5” from Radiohead’s 2003 release Hail to the Thief (CD resolution) (buy on CD or vinyl at Amazon).
 One of the first things I noticed from this track was how muddied the drums sounded.
 I could really only hear three of the four beats at the start of the track; I almost completely lost one full beat.
 When I added the Schiit Audio Modi 3E DAC, I could hear the extra beat again, but that isn’t an ideal solution at this price.
 The Panasonic didn’t overly brighten the higher pitch of Thom Yorke’s vocals, but that might be the best thing to say about how this track sounded.
 There is a lot going on in this song, and I lost much of it due to the Panasonic’s muddied presentation.

-The second CD track I used was “Stop Breakin Down” performed by The White Stripes.
-This is a Robert Johnson song that has been covered by many artists, including The Rolling Stones—who played this song on the 1972 double album Exile on Main Street.
+The second CD track I used was “Stop Breakin Down” performed by The White Stripes (buy at Amazon).
+This is a Robert Johnson song that has been covered by many artists, including The Rolling Stones—who played this song on the 1972 double album Exile on Main Street (buy on vinyl at Amazon).
 This track certainly has less happening on it than the Radiohead song, but it doesn’t lack intricacy.
 You get brief moments of a bass guitar, and during Jack White’s guitar solo midway through the song, he uses a technique to layer the melody of the guitar into his solo.
 The Panasonic DP-UB820-K handled these elements well.
 I didn’t have any issues picking up smaller aspects of this song.
 Unfortunately, the experience still suffered from the player’s inability to reproduce an inspired sound—the music never sounded like it was right in front of me.

 Final Thoughts On The Panasonic DB-UB820 Blu-ray Player…